 Bats species include the common pipistrelle, daubenton’s bat, serotine bat and soprano pipistrelle.

 Insects include dragonfly and bees.
 Moth species in and around the area include the cinnabar moth, small phoenix moth, dark-barred twin-spot carpet moth and the chimney sweep moth.

-‘Red’ species – include Lapwing, Partridge, Curlew, Redwing, Fieldfare, Skylark (more on those in a minute), Tree and House Sparrow, Starling, Song Thrush, Mistle Thrush, Spotted Flycatcher, Grey Wagtail, Cuckoo and Twite.
+‘Red’ species – include Lapwing, Partridge, Curlew, Redwing, Fieldfare, Skylark, Tree and House Sparrow, Starling, Song Thrush, Mistle Thrush, Spotted Flycatcher, Grey Wagtail, Cuckoo and Twite.